OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

     ![TEOC Role Assignment](./Images/RoleAssignment.png)

 1. From Select Role dropdown, user will be able to select roles which are present by default in the system and user will be able to add users and a lead who will be performing that role in the incident.
+M365 groups can also be added to the roles under "Assigned Users".
     > **Note: Users who are added to the role 'Secondary Incident Commanders' will be added as owners to the Incident Teams**

+    > **Note: It's not recommended to add M365 groups with more than 200 users due to few limitations**

 1. User can additionally check "Save default users for this role" checkbox, by doing so the assigned users and role lead will be auto populated for that specific role while creating new incidents thereafter.
 On click of Add button, that role will be added to the Role Assignment table.